Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 `Fuck.`

 This actually worked.
-With almost zero human effort, I was able to ask, prod, and plead with an LLM to make an exploit for a DEF CON Finals–level challenge.
+With minimal human effort, I was able to ask, prod, and plead with an LLM to make an exploit for a DEF CON Finals–level challenge.

 Who better to explain the final exploit than the LLM who made it:
 <!-- LLM -->